GatoGraphQL/GatoGraphQL/layers/GatoGraphQLForWP/plugins/gato-graphql/docs/recipes/sending-a-notification-when-there-is-a-new-post/en.md

 ]);
 ```

-But also from a executing another GraphQL query (for instance, against the single endpoint), that executes the `createPost` mutation (as its resolver will call PHP method `wp_insert_post`):
+This is also the case when executing another GraphQL query (for instance, against the single endpoint) that executes the `createPost` mutation, as its resolver (in PHP code) invokes the function `wp_insert_post`:

 ```graphql
 mutation CreatePost {